openedx/open-edx-proposals/oeps/architectural-decisions/oep-0045/decisions/0002-helm-for-multi-instance-k8s.rst

 References
 **********

-A `working proof of concept`_ that was writen as part of the research for this ADR.
+A `working proof of concept`_ that was written as part of the research for this ADR.
 See `2022-11-22 meeting recap`_ for further information.

 .. _`working proof of concept`: https://github.com/open-craft/tutor-contrib-multi
 .. _`2022-11-22 meeting recap`: https://discuss.openedx.org/t/deploying-open-edx-on-kubernetes-using-helm/8771